Data & Setup

 - Download the RStudio installer for your distribution and install it using your package manager.

 After installing R, you will need to install a few packages.
-Open RStudio and on the console type the following command:
+Open RStudio and on the console type the following commands:

 sudo dpkg -i singularity.deb